Blindness hasn’t stopped me from being able to run.

 If, like me, you have a dream, think of ways to make it happen.
 Take the baby steps needed to get there.
 It may take years, but it is very worthwhile.
 Baby steps give you time to stop and smell the roses along the way and adjust to the new life you are building.
 It isn’t easy creating a new life for yourself, so be kind to yourself like you would a good friend.
 Dream big, step small, and keep going.

 Dr. Sinead Kane is a keynote speaker, double PhD doctorate, double Guinness World Record holder, freelance researcher, visually impaired athlete and qualified lawyer.
-Right now, she’s facing discrimination due to the fact that she runs with a sighted guide.
+At the time of this post, she was facing discrimination due to the fact that she runs with a sighted guide.

 Photo credit for featured image: Mark Conlon, World Marathon Challenge